 Q: Is there a way to easily track my data transfer jobs?

-Snowball uses an innovative, E Ink shipping label designed to ensure the device is automatically sent to the correct AWS facility and which also helps in tracking.
-When you have completed your data transfer job, you can track it by using Amazon Simple Notification Service (SNS), text messages, and the console.
+Snowball Edge uses an innovative, E Ink shipping label designed to ensure the device is automatically sent to the correct AWS facility.
+When you have completed your data transfer job, you can track it by using Amazon SNS generated text messages or emails, and the console.

-Q: How do I transfer my data to the Snowball device?
+Q: How do I transfer my data to the Snowball Edge?

-Q: What do I do when the data has been transferred to the Snowball device?
+Q: What do I do when the data has been transferred to the Snowball Edge?

-When the data transfer job is complete, the Snowball device's E Ink display automatically updates the return shipping label to indicate the correct AWS facility to ship to.
-Just drop off the Snowball device at the nearest Carrier shipping facility and you're all set.
-You can track the status of your transfer job by using Amazon Simple Notification Service (SNS), or text messages, or directly in the AWS Management Console.
+When the data transfer job is complete, the E Ink display on the Snowball Edge automatically updates the return shipping label to indicate the correct AWS facility to ship to.
+Just drop off the Snowball Edge at the nearest UPS and you're all set.
+You can track the status of your transfer job through Amazon SNS generated text messages or emails, or directly in the AWS Management Console.